Skip to Content

 The employer and its own insurer disagreed over that decision with the insurer believing that the Louisiana Oilfield Indemnity Act voided the contractual indemnity and defense.
 The insurer ultimately agreed to defend the oil company defendants in return for an assignment of rights under the master service agreement.
 The insurer then settled the personal injury case and paid the settlement but first attempted to get the oil companies to agree to the reasonableness of the settlement or to take back their own defense, neither of which they would do.
 The instant case is the later filed suit wherein the insurer attempted to recoup the settlement amount and defense costs from the oil companies.

 The Louisiana Oilfield Indemnity Act (LOIA) voids certain indemnity and defense agreements regardless of whether the parties have insurance to back such provisions.
-1 In essence, if the indemnitee is negligent or at fault, then the indemnitee cannot obtain contractual indemnity or defense.
+2 In essence, if the indemnitee is negligent or at fault, then the indemnitee cannot obtain contractual indemnity or defense.
 The problem is, when is the determination of whether an indemnitee is negligent or at fault made—at the beginning of a case based on the pleadings, sometime during the case on motions, after a judgment or settlement, or upon a later independent adjudication of such negligence or fault?
 In this case, the federal Fifth Circuit Court of Appeals holds that those questions, under the circumstances present therein, may be decided at the last possible time, on an independent adjudication of negligence or fault of the indemnitee.

-The main holdings of the case are:
+The main holdings of the case are as follows.

 1. The LOIA does not prohibit an indemnifying contractor from voluntarily accepting an indemnitee's request for a defense before adjudication of fault; and

-2. The LOIA does not prohibit a determination on the merits after the indemnifying contractor settles with the plaintiff before trial, even if the settlement results in a dismissal with prejudice of the underlying lawsuit.
+2. the LOIA does not prohibit a determination on the merits after the indemnifying contractor settles with the plaintiff before trial, even if the settlement results in a dismissal with prejudice of the underlying lawsuit.

 Because the trial court below reached the opposite conclusion, the Fifth Circuit reversed and remanded the case for further proceedings consistent with its decision.
-American Home Assurance Company v Chevron, U.S.A., Inc., 2005 U.S. App LEXIS 2165, 2005 WL 318693 (5th Cir Feb.
+American Home Assurance Company v.
+Chevron, U.S.A., Inc., 2005 U.S. App LEXIS 2165, 2005 WL 318693 (5th Cir Feb.
 10, 2005).

 Facts of the Case